Alloy Artifacts

 A listing of the wrenches in the 1954 Craftsman catalog can be seen as the Craftsman Model 5566 Pipe Wrenches.

-Based on observed photographs, McKaig-Hatch is also known to have made pipe wrenches in this style using a conventional handle without the finger-grip feature.
+Based on observed photographs, McKaig-Hatch also made pipe wrenches in this style using a conventional handle without the finger-grip feature.
 At this time we're unsure of whether the more conventional wrenches came before or after the finger-grip version.

 Other Tools